strayacode/seL4-sample-converter/README.md

 }
 ```

-- pd_mappings: an object that maps keys (elf paths) to pids expected by perf
+- pd_mappings: an object that maps elf paths to pds expected by perf
 - samples: contains a list of objects with the following fields:
     - ip: the instruction pointer of the cpu when the sample was recorded
-    - pid: the process id of the process the sample was running in
+    - pd: the protection domain that the sample was recorded in
-        - for seL4 purposes we term pd is used instead
     - timestamp: the time of when the sample was recorded since the program started running
     - cpu: the id of the cpu that the sample was recorded on
-    - period: refers to how often sample data is sampleds
+    - period: refers to how often sample data is sampled